flameshot-org/flameshot/external/Qt-Color-Widgets/README.md

 * ColorPaletteWidget, A widget to use and manage a list of palettes
 * Color2DSlider,      An analog widget used to select 2 color components
 * ColorLineEdit,      A widget to manipulate a string representing a color
+* HarmonyColorWheel,  A ColorWheel which allows defining multiple colors, separated by hue
+* GradientListModel,  A QAbstractListModel used to list gradients (useful for combo boxes, list views and the like)

 they are all in the color_widgets namespace.